Thursday, October 10

 Internal controls are so important within municipal government but are extremely hard for small cities to implement.
 Come join us as we discuss important tips to keep your small city secure.

-Speakers: Martie Simpson, Executive Director, Government Finance Officers Association of Texas; John Zagurski, Chief Financial Officer, Town of Flower Mound; Aaron Rector, Director of Administrative Services, City of Keller
+Speakers: Martie Simpson, Executive Director, Government Finance Officers Association of Texas; John Zagurski, Chief Financial Officer, Town of Flower Mound; Aaron Rector, Interim City Manager, City of Keller

 Who’s on First?
 Navigating the Complex Landscape of Emergency Services in Texas